lhehnke/youtube-data/README.md

 # youtube-data
-Replication data for analyzing YouTube comments and video statistics on the Florida High School Shooting in February 2018.
+Replication script for analyzing YouTube comments and video statistics on the Florida High School Shooting in February 2018.
 The project was done in collaboration with [Josef Holnburger](https://holnburger.com/).

 ## Presentation_SciCAR.pdf